 After reaching a bit of success with his homebrew soylent, he decided to start marketing his product to the public.
 Connor started with an Indiegogo campaign to crowdfund a product and bring it to the market.

-My name is Adam Andrewjeski.
-I was what someone in the tech world would call an "early adopter.”
-I've been using soylent since its very early stages.
+I’ve compared their ingredients, nutritional quality, taste, and texture–and picked out products that I believe meet the best standards.
 The first time I saw a true meal replacement product was when I read about it in the first VICE soylent article back in 2013.

 NOTE: Ample is currently having supply issues.
 Ample Meal Replacement Shakes are sold out and are only available for pre-order.
 Reserve yours now [[[here]]] (affiliate link)